 Paul Hendrickson’s most recent book, Hemingway's Boat, was published by Alfred A. Knopf in the fall of 2011.
 He spent seven years on it.
 It was a national best-seller and a finalist in biography for the National Book Critics Circle Award.
 The Chicago Tribune awarded it its annual Heartland Prize.
 His book previous to this, Sons of Mississippi, also from Knopf, won the National Book Critics Circle Award in general nonfiction as well as the Heartland Prize.
 Sons was published in 2003, and its research and writing were supported by a Guggenheim Foundation fellowship and a National Endowment for the Arts literature fellowship.

-Before joining the faculty at the University of Pennsylvania, where he received the Provost’s Award for Distinguished Teaching in 2005, Hendrickson worked for thirty years in daily journalism.
+Before joining the faculty at the University of Pennsylvania, where he received a Provost’s teaching award in 2005, Hendrickson worked for thirty years in daily journalism.
 He was a staff feature writer at the Washington Post from 1977 to 2001.
 Eventually, he came to understand the truth of the old saying that the legs are the first to go, and that the honorable and difficult business of writing perishable pieces on deadline belonged to younger people.
 He needed to try to find a place--a home--where he could continue to work on books and the occasional magazine article and to be involved with gifted, creative people.
 So now, luck beyond dream, fortune beyond hope, he finds himself conducting writing workshops full time at Penn in advanced nonfiction.

-The neophyte professor, hardly young anymore, was born in California but grew up in the Midwest and in a Catholic seminary in the Deep South, where he studied seven years for the missionary priesthood.
+The late-coming professor was born in California but grew up in the Midwest and in a Catholic seminary in the Deep South, where he studied for seven years for the missionary priesthood.
 This became the subject of his first book, published in 1983: Seminary: A Search.
-His other books are: Looking for the Light: The Hidden Life and Art of Marion Post Wolcott (a finalist for the 1992 National Book Critics Circle Award); and The Living and the Dead: Robert McNamara and Five Lives of a Lost War (finalist for the National Book Award in 1996).
+His other books are: Looking for the Light: The Hidden Life and Art of Marion Post Wolcott (finalist for the 1992 National Book Critics Circle Award); and The Living and the Dead: Robert McNamara and Five Lives of a Lost War (finalist for the National Book Award in 1996).
 They, too, were published by Knopf.